marmas1503/RANKINATOR/README.md

 ### Run the entire pipeline

-Double click the `start.bat` file.
-It will run the three steps sequentially.
+Double click the `generate_full_videos.bat` file.
+It will run all steps sequentially: card generation, clip download, video merging, and audio normalization.

 ### Run the steps individually